-Residents and ratepayers may wish to contact a Council Member from their Ward to discuss matters relating to the Town.
+Residents and ratepayers may wish to contact a Council Member to discuss matters relating to the Town.
 In these instances, Councillors cannot make any commitments on behalf of the administration and are required to refer the request to the administration for consideration and to be actioned (if appropriate).

-Contact details for Council Members are available on the Town's website under the 'Your Mayor and Councillors' section.
+Contact details for Council Members are available on the Town's website under the 'Mayor and Councillor profiles' section.